Upcoming Events

 Chuska Mountains, Workshop and Base Camp

-The Four Corners area of the Southwest is one of the most spectacular and interesting regions in the United States.
-At the common meeting point of Utah, Colorado, New Mexico and Arizona, tributaries of the Colorado River carved intricate canyons through colorful, stratified sandstone.
-Our base camp is located near Cove, Arizona on the east side of the Chuska Mountains, west of Shiprock, at a sheep ranch operated by the family of Harry Walters, our guide.
-Harry was Head of the Navaho Studies Department and Director of the Hatathli Museum at the Navaho Community College in Tsaile, Arizona.
+Our base camp is located near Cove, Arizona on the east side of the Chuska Mountains, west of Shiprock, at a sheep ranch operated by the family of Harry Walters.
+Now semi-retired, Harry was Head of the Navaho Studies Department and Director of the Hatathli Museum at the Navaho Community College in Tsaile, Arizona.
 His family will be our hosts for the week.
 The Workshop and Base Camp will emphasize Native American Culture, Natural History, and Photography.
 We will spend the week exploring the surrounding desert and mountain canyons, hiking daily from our base camp and learning first hand about Native American prehistory and history, as well as Navaho culture today.